realworldocaml/book/en/guided-tour.md

 - : int = 1
 ```

-The definition of all this is quite straightforward.
-Here is the
-complete implementation of the `ref` type.
-The `'a` before the ref
+There's nothing magical with these operators either.
+You can complete
-indicates that the `ref` type is polymorphic, in the same way that
+reimplement the `ref` type and all of these operators in just a few
-lists are polymorphic, meaning it can contain values of any type.
+lines of code.

 ```ocaml
 type 'a ref = { mutable contents : 'a }